Waylon Jennings: Illness and death

-Decades of excessive smoking and drug use took a large toll on Jennings' health in addition to obesity and a poor diet, which resulted in his developing Type II diabetes.
+Decades of smoking and drug use took a large toll on Jennings's health in addition to obesity and a poor diet, which resulted in his developing Type 2 diabetes.
 In 1988, four years after quitting cocaine, he ended his six-pack-a-day smoking habit.
 That same year, he underwent heart bypass surgery.
 By 2000, his diabetes worsened, and the pain reduced his mobility to the point where he was forced to end most touring.
 That same year, he underwent surgery to improve his left leg's blood circulation.
 In December 2001, his left foot was amputated at a hospital in Phoenix.

 On February 13, 2002, Jennings died in his sleep from complications of diabetes at his home in Chandler, Arizona, aged 64.
 He was buried in the City of Mesa Cemetery in nearby Mesa.
-At his memorial service on February 15, Jessi Colter sang "Storms Never Last".

 Legacy

 Between 1965 and 1991, ninety-six Jennings singles appeared on Billboard's Hot Country Singles chart and sixteen topped it.
-Between 1966 and 1995 fifty-four of his albums charted on Billboard's Top Country Albums, with eleven reaching Number 1.
+Between 1966 and 1995 fifty-four of his albums charted on Billboard's Top Country Albums, with 11 reaching Number 1.